The Beautiful

 The only story we came here to live is our own.

-In recent decades, we have been delivered into a dubious, dangerous and disingenuous (yet also, an increasingly miraculous and empowering), moment in history.
+In recent decades, we have been delivered into a dubious, dangerous and disingenuous (yet also, an increasingly unfathomable, and therefor potentially empowering), moment in history.
 One with very demanding and unreasonable expectations that we can either adopt willingly or else blow-off completely.
 That is, the impression and pressure, particularly for the young (which we all once were), that, because the world is so dangerous, hateful and toxic (according to all the 5 o'clock news "shows"), we must always appear as self-possessed, all-knowing, even omnipresent beings.
-As in the phrase, "You're not the boss of me!"
-Or else, as some sort of amenable, adaptable “citizens”.
-A time where we are expected to imagine, assume and reenforce our own total-authority over our own (however biased) “realities”.
-A potentially very divisive, default-formula for living because, anyone’s “reality”, if based in limitation, begins to enact the avoidant, Either/Or observation-model and, therefor, are likely to make choices based on an attitude of scarcity.
+The message being (now that we've outgrown mommy/daddy-fixations), we must ultimately survive our solitary existence alone, because no one can fathom us for us.
+Often followed up by the phrase, "You're not the boss of me!"
+Alternatively, the only path is to become some sort of amenable, adaptable and proactive “citizen”.
+Boo!

-(However, if you are a Self-realized Creature-Citizen, Please rush $19.99, plus shipping and handling to SPIRITUS ABSURDUM for the accepting and empowering, Both/And attitude-formula toward Life.)
+(Commercial Break!!
+If you are a Self-realized Creature-Citizen, Please rush $19.99, plus shipping and handling to SPIRITUS ABSURDUM for the accepting and empowering, Both/And attitude-formula toward Life.)

 In related news:

-In ancient Greece, Gaia, Mother of the Earth and of all the gods, “the Oldest One, the Foundation” was the first being to arise out of chaos.
-As such, she is the origin of “cosmos”-literally, an “ordering”, a “harmonious whole” in which the mind could rest (it wasn’t until some millennia later that we could contemplate from that place of rest).
-Then, from the early 17th century (as a noun denoting the art of beautifying the body): from French cosmétique, from Greek kosmÄ“tikos, from kosmein ‘arrange or adorn’, from kosmos ‘order or adornment’, we have the English word cosmetic(s).
-Carl Jung said that archetypes are universal images of instincts.
-And yet, from the archetype of totality, the singular-and-multifaceted, harmonious whole, The Great Mother of All, Gaia, we have today what appears to be merely the technical language, equipment and paraphernalia of that rather degraded image-instinct of wholeness.
-One where our priorities (our cosmos or “ordering” sense) puts the ego dream at center in that world/cosmos at the expense of our mysterious World itself.
+"images of instincts".
+And yet, from this archetype of Totality (the singular-and-multifaceted, harmonious whole), that is, The Great Mother of All, Gaia, we have today what appears to be merely the technical language, equipment and paraphernalia of that, now, rather superficial "image-instinct" of wholeness.
+One where our priorities (our cosmic “ordering” sense) have the ego dream at center, in that same frame, at the expense of our mysterious World itself.
 In the common day order of business and expectation, “beauty” becomes concerned with defining, adorning and beautifying women and men, in hopes to become, once again, that same sacred substance, yet from a highly insecure desire to be known, seen and validated as that same, original mystery.
-Perhaps without a profound and emphatic YES to having no Self-image, or else a profound and emphatic YES to incomprehensibly mysterious Life, The Great Mystery of Existence does not sit well upon our surfaces.
-Our superficiality has super-fictionalized us.
+And yet, we Are that mystery!
+Perhaps without a profound and emphatic YES to having no self-image, or else a profound and emphatic YES to incomprehensibly mysterious Life, The Great Mystery of Existence does not sit well upon our surfaces.
+By this comparison, our superficiality has super-fictionalized us.
 We lose, to some degree, our link to our inborn essence.
 Our innate and original character.
-Like the flower, our innate Being needn’t boast.
+While, in truth, like the flower, our innate Being needn’t boast.
 It just Is.
-Radiant, glorious, naturally harmonious from the light of the Sun.
+Radiant, glorious, naturally harmonious under the light of the Sun.
 In this same way, The Life is The Great Secret of the alchemists.
-We Become by flourishing in our nature, rather than pretending at what we’re told, one way and another, to be.

-There are wrong-conceptions of the beautiful: “Beauty Salon” (which is here being reclaimed from that irony); “Beauty Parlor"; “..School”; “..Pageant”; magazines and industry.
-To my mind, this includes any accolade-driven obsession to achieve praise and notoriety.
+Meanwhile, there are, in my estimation, poorly-evolved mutations of The Beautiful: “Beauty Parlor"; “Beauty School”; “Beauty Pageant” and also “Beauty Salon”, with all their multi-million-dollar magazines and industry implications.
+To my mind, these wrong, generic-self-emulating fascination-factories are on par with any accolade-driven obsession to achieve praise and notoriety.
 For example, attending ivy-league colleges for status and material gains rather than making a positive contribution to society.
-When we don’t truly know ourselves (which includes knowing the collective plight and suffering of our fellow kin-folk; as well as lacking respect for the more-than-human-world), the insane and the confused and the “short-sighted” desperation to be wealthy, known, beautiful, praised, even worshipped, will gladly take a stand and strike a pose.
+When we don’t truly know ourselves (which includes knowing the collective plight and suffering of our fellow kin-folk; which tends to engender a lack of respect and consideration for the creature, natural and more-than-human world), this confused and “short-sighted” desperation to be wealthy, known, "beautiful", praised, even worshipped, will gladly take a stand and strike a pose.

 About this project: Creature Citizen Beauty Salon